-Next, lay the other piece on top of the pile
+Next, lay the other half of board on top of the pile

 If you have a second person to help you, each of you take an end and flip it.
-If you are by yourself, tie each end of it like this:
+Be sure they press the boards together TIGHTLY while flipping so nothing shifts inside.
+If you are by yourself, firmly tie each end of it like this:

 The underside of your work is now showing: